dashboardq/metricriv/README.md

 18\. **Create an account on the login page**
   * Visit the URL again in your browser for the new MetricRiv site.
   * Go to the login page and register a new user.
   * Congratulations!
 You should now have MetricRiv fully installed on your server.
-[MetricRiv.com](https://www.metricriv.com) has a generous free plan so you can compare the functionality of the free plan with the functionailty on the installation on your Cloudways server.
+[MetricRiv.com](https://www.metricriv.com) has a generous free plan so you can compare the functionality of the free plan with the functionality on the installation on your Cloudways server.

 ## FAQ